About ZEROHUE

 |---|---|---|

-| Where records live | Orders, journals, and settings are usually stored in a hosted database so they can be restored across devices. | Orders, transactions, and replay history stay in browser storage and IndexedDB on the device unless you move that data yourself. |
+| Where records live | Orders, journals, and settings are stored in a hosted database for cross-device access. | Practice orders, transactions, and replay history stay in browser storage and IndexedDB.
+Competition records move to the server for the duration of the event. |

-| Main tradeoff | Remote sync makes cross-device access and recovery easier because the server keeps the main copy. | Local-first design favors privacy and control.
-The tradeoff is that moving between devices is less seamless. |
+| Main tradeoff | Remote sync makes cross-device access and recovery easier, since the server holds the main copy. | Local-first design favors privacy and control.
+The tradeoff is that switching between devices is less seamless. |

 Practice only.
 No real trades are placed, no funds are held, and all balances are simulated.